 Step 3: Click Erase on the top of the Disk Utility window.

 Step 4: Complete the information for your drive (such as new format, partition scheme, and so on) and click Erase.

-If Disk Utility can't show up My Passport for Mac external hard drive at all, unfortunately, your My Passport for Mac may have some physical problems.
+If Disk Utility can't show up My Passport for Mac external hard drive at all, it means the WD My Passport drive is not recognized.
+Very probably, your My Passport for Mac may have some physical problems.
 It's better to send it to a local reparation center.

 Apparently, most external hard drive not showing up issues are caused by unsafe ejection and sudden power outrage.
 In order to maintain your WD My Passport portable drive in good condition, you should pay attention to:

 - 1. Make sure that your WD My Passport portable hard drive doesn't become physically damaged.